-State Highway 1, especially between Turangi and Taupō, is a critical road for local traffic within Taupō District.
-It also faces significant truck and visitor traffic (including campervans), both of which have increased in recent years and are expected to continue increasing.
-The road needs to be fit for these purposes.
-It is currently substandard with safety issues in a number of places, including places where trucks cannot pass in opposite directions.
-We support moves to reduce speeds on this road, but believe engineering measures, such as centre wire barriers, will be required to achieve safer speeds and protect users.
+State Highways provide critical roads for local traffic within Taupō District.
+They also face significant truck and visitor traffic (including campervans), both of which have increased in recent years and are expected to continue increasing.
+These roads need to be fit for these purposes.
+In some places they are currently substandard with a number of safety issues, including places where trucks cannot pass in opposite directions.
+We support moves to reduce speeds at higher risk areas, but believe engineering measures, such as centre wire barriers, will be required to achieve safer speeds and protect users.
 We will be proactive and engage with central government and Waka Kotahi (the NZ Transport Agency), who hold responsibility for State highways.
 We will use our participation in the Regional Transport Committee (which is tasked with determining the priorities for investment in the Waikato region) to put our case for improvements.